johnstonbl01/clementinejs/tutorial/tutorial-passport.md

 This syntax should be familiar now.
 Let's test that the application still works.
 In the terminal window of the project directory, type `node server`, and then browse to `localhost:3000`.
 The app should function just as it did before -- adding and resetting clicks!

 ## Passport Integration

+### Twitter App Setup

+Before getting to the coding portion, we need to register our app with Twitter and obtain an API key.
+An API key is like a password between your app and Twitter, so they can identify who is using the API and ensure that the program has permission.

+Head to `https://apps.twitter.com/` and ensure that you're logged in to Twitter.

+1. Click the 'Create New App' button.
+2. Fill out the form.
+	- Name: Whatever you'd like to name your app.
+Mine says 'Clementinejs', of course.
+This app name needs to be unique.
+	- Description: A short description of your app.
+	- Website: Since we're using localhost, simply use `http://127.0.0.1:3000/`. `127.0.0.1` is the default IP address for localhost.
+For some reason, simply entering 'localhost' instead wouldn't work for me.
+	- Callback: `http://127.0.0.1:3000/auth/twitter/callback`.
+This will be the URL that gets passed in when we're authenticated.
+We'll add a route for this URL later.
+3. Agree to the Terms of Service.
+4. Click 'Create your Twitter Application'.

+Once this is done, it will take you to a page with information about your application.
+At the top, click on Keys and Access Tokens.
+Make note of the Consumer Key (API Key) and the Consumer Secret (API Secret).
+We'll use these later in our app.

+[image of keys and access tokens]

+The difference between the API Key and the API Secret is that the key is considered _public_, while the secret is known only to the vendor (Twitter in this case) and you.

 - server.js modifications
 	- require